luyadev/luya-env-dev/README.md

 > If you would like to use the `@bower` alias inside your own module to include dependencies from `vendor/bower` keep in mind that dependecies need to be installed via composer inside your luya-env-dev root directory.

-## Managing asssets and vendors in modules and extensions
+## Managing assets and vendors in modules and extensions

-Please keep in mind that all modules and extensions are treated as independent projects, so do not forget to run in the **root directory of the module** `composer install` and probably `npm install` in the `/resources` directory of the module to download all needed dependencies.
+Please keep in mind that all modules and extensions are treated as independent projects, so do not forget to run in the **root directory of the module** `composer install` and probably `npm install` in the `/resources` directories of modules to download all needed dependencies.

 ## Find more infos